hd-UQ/cd_dynamax/Goals.md

 	- Diffeqsolve
 		- debug feature

-## For v1
+## For v0

-- Tests for linear and nonlinear CD with regular and irregular sampling
+- Tests for linear and nonlinear CD filtering and smoothing with regular and irregular sampling
-    - Check pendings above

 - Notebooks for linear and nonlinear CD with regular and irregular sampling
     - Linear: